-Chromecast is worth a mention, because if you have a TV that supports HDR, you'll be able to use the Chromecast Ultra to watch HDR content from a number of sources, including Play Movies and YouTube.
+Chromecast is worth a mention, because if you have a TV that supports HDR, you'll be able to use the Chromecast Ultra to watch HDR content from a number of sources, including Play Movies, YouTube or Netflix.

 Unlike other set-top boxes, Chromecast will rely on you controlling it from your phone, whereafter if should head off an collect the best quality content it can from the service you selected.
-Chromecast Ultra is yet to launch, but could be a cheap way of bringing 4K HDR content to your TV.
+However, if you have an HDR TV, you might already have a TV app for the service you're looking to cast.

 Microsoft was the first off the bat with an announcement about HDR gaming, with titles like Forza Horizon 3 delivering wonderfully vibrant gaming experiences, enriched with HDR graphics.
 You'll need an Xbox One S to take advantage of that, and so far there have only been two HDR titles released: Forza and Gears of War 4.

 PlayStation on the other hand, although a little later to announce HDR gaming, seems to be making the bigger splash.
 Sony announced that all PS4 models would receive a firmware update to enable HDR, as well as that being a major feature of the new PS4 Pro.
 Sony has also confirmed a big line-up of HDR games.

 The PS4 HDR update landed in mid-September alongside the launch of the new slim PS4 model; the PS4 Pro launched on 10 November and Sony has already lined up a range of compatible HDR titles, such as Uncharted 4.

 HDR gaming is likely to be hitting the big time in 2017.